sjaluser/tfcta/ex_01_ec2/README.md

 - What do you think will happen when you do "terraform plan"?
 Make a guess and then verify it

 ## More advanced options

+1. Deploy Multi Region

-Create another two EC2 instances with the same parameters in another region (eu-south-2) -- you have to use eu-south-2 due to IAM policies in SSO permission sets.
+Create another two EC2 instances with the same parameters in another region (eu-central-1) -- you have to use eu-central-1 due to IAM policies in SSO permission sets.

 - Hint:  use provider aliases
 Docs: https://developer.hashicorp.com/terraform/language/providers/configuration

+- To make this exercise simpler,  remove references to security groups from the instance definition.
+This means the EC2 instances will use automatically the default SG from the default VPC in each region

 You can also explore the use of "count" to create more than one, but we will see this in another lab.

+2. Another way to define SGs

+1. Security Group

+Create a new SG  the "recommended" way:
+    - One aws_security_group resource for the security group
+    - Use aws_vpc_security_group_ingress_rule  and aws_vpc_security_group_egress_rule for each rule
+    - Make sure the names of the two security group do not "collide"
+    - Point the instances to the new SG